matteorascioni/matteorascioni/README.md

 * 🌍  I'm based in München, Deutschland 🇩🇪
 * ✉️  You can contact me at [matteorascioni@gmail.com](mailto:matteorascioni@gmail.com)
-* 🧠  I'm learning I'm currently learning Backend Development using python and I am an AI enthusiast.
+* 🧠  I'm currently learning Backend Development using python and I am an AI enthusiast.
 * 🤝  I'm open to collaborating on Interesting Web Application projects.
 * ⚡  I am secretly an expert boxer, but don't tell anyone because programmers are not allowed to play sports 👀